 2.8.4 Faithfully care for all monies received, paying out expenses as authorized by the Executive Board and keeping account thereof.

 2.8.5 Provide a detailed report of the financial condition of OFPA at the Annual Business Meeting.

-2.8.6 Provide other services as directed by the Executive Board as described in the position description of the Executive Director.
+2.8.6 Provide other services as directed by the Executive Board as described in the position description of the Executive Assistant.

-2.8.8 Executive Board shall review the Executive Director’s compensation package upon completion of the competency review (Rev. 01/01/15)
+2.8.8 Executive Board shall review the Executive Assistant’s compensation package upon completion of the competency review (Rev. 01/01/15)

 2.8.9 If an increase in compensation is agreed upon by a majority of the Executive Board, the increase shall be based on Revenue Canada’s previous years Consumer Price Index + a discretionary percentage as deemed appropriate by the Executive.
 (Rev. 01/01/15)

-2.8.10 Executive Director’s competency and compensation activities must be completed so any increases can be accounted for in the subsequent years budget.
+2.8.10 Executive Assistant’s competency and compensation activities must be completed so any increases can be accounted for in the subsequent years budget.
 (Rev. 01/01/15)